paczkow/blog/src/content/essays/how-i-use-obsidian-to-manage-mental-overload-in-fast-paced-tech-world/index.md

 ---
 title: How I use Obsidian to manage mental overload in fast-paced tech world?
 date: 2025-06-01
-description: "In the fast-paced tech world, managing mental overload is crucial for being effective and focused.
-As a software engineer, I realized that my brain functions more like a CPU, processing information rather than storing it.
-To combat this, I use an external storage system—journaling in Obsidian.
-This practice allows me to offload tasks, outline plans, and jot down notes, preventing mental clutter."
+description: In the fast-paced tech world, I use Obsidian to capture my thoughts, keeping my mind clear, focused, and productive.
 image: 'social-media.png'
 toc: true
 topics: ["Better Thinking", "Tools for Thought"]